arushsriv00/Notes/README.md

 # Notes
-A web-based application that uses local storage of browser to store notes.
+A web-based application that uses the browser's local storage to store notes.<br>
+<strong>It is still under development.</strong>